rapid7/metasploit-payloads/c/meterpreter/README.md

 meterpreter >
 =============

-This is the new repository for the Meterpreter source, which was originally in the [Metasploit Framework][source] source.
+This is the new repository for the Meterpreter [source], which was originally in the [Metasploit Framework][framework] source.

 Building - Windows
 ==================